What Is Domestic Violence?

 Domestic violence (also called intimate partner violence (IPV), domestic abuse, or relationship abuse) is a pattern of behaviors used by one partner to maintain power and control over another partner in an intimate relationship.

 Domestic violence does not discriminate.
 Anyone of any race, age, sexual orientation, religion, or gender can be a victim – or perpetrator – of domestic violence.
-It can happen to people who are married, living together, or who are dating.
+It can happen to people who are married, living together or dating.
 It affects people of all socioeconomic backgrounds and education levels.

 Domestic violence includes behaviors that physically harm, arouse fear, prevent a partner from doing what they wish, or force them to behave in ways they do not want.
 It includes the use of physical and sexual violence, threats and intimidation, emotional abuse, and economic deprivation.
 Many of these different forms of domestic violence/abuse can be occurring at any one time within the same intimate relationship.